 This will automatically indent the first lines of all new paragraphs, which means you won’t have to keep doing this in manual fashion.

-Standard rule: Virtually every college paper is expected to be typed in a standard academic-style and size font.
+Standard rule: Virtually every college paper is expected to be typed in a standard academic format and size font.
 These fonts are usually 12pt Cambria or Times New Roman.
 If the paper you submit is in a different font, it may be rejected by your tutor or they may change it when they download it.

 How to set or change fonts: A 12pt Cambria or Times New Roman font should be the default setting in MS Word.
 However, if it is not, then the default can be changed as follows: